Destination(s) Europe

 Go on a trip to Triberg im Schwarzwald

 There is no shortage of charming towns in the Black Forest.
-But if you plan to go on a trip from Baden-Baden, we recommend Triberg im Schwarzwald, found about sixty kilometers to the south.
+But if you plan to go on a trip from Baden-Baden, we recommend Triberg im Schwarzwald, found about sixty kilometres to the south.
 This is capital of cuckoo clocks, which were invented here in the 18th century, and offers a bucolic atmosphere.
 Moreover, the city is home to one of the largest cuckoo clocks in the world: each second is a spectacle in itself!
 In the same vein, the House of 1000 Pendulums is a must, as is the Black Forest Museum, to learn the history of the region.
 Finally, your visit to Triberg im Schwarzwald would not be complete without a trip to the famous waterfalls.

 Our selection of the ten must-do things to do in Baden-Baden is coming to an end, but it is obviously not exhaustive.
 If you have other ideas for activities, don’t hesitate to let us know in the comments.